WorldFishCenter/rappseq/README.md

 Google Cloud Run is a [Serverless cloud service](https://en.wikipedia.org/wiki/Serverless_computing), therefore containers are automatically scaled up and down as  the API receives requests.
 Google Cloud Run only charges when the API is running to respond to a request.

+### Data

+Data for the application is stored in Google Storage and Google Firestore.

+- Kmer databases are stored in https://console.cloud.google.com/storage/browser/rappseq-data-1/classifiers/GBS
+- Sequences uploaded as part of requests are stored in https://console.cloud.google.com/storage/browser/rappseq-data-1/request-sequences
+- Data about the requests and classification results are stored in https://console.cloud.google.com/firestore/data/match_requests?project=rappseq

 ## Frontend

 AquaPath front-end is built as a static website.